AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Viewing help: `help`

-You can use `help` command whenever you are unsure of the _command format_.
+You can use the `help` command whenever you are unsure of the _command format_.

 **Format:** `help`